quarksuite/legacy/API.md

 ### color.format

 Converts a color to another `format`.
-Use caution when passing colors with an alpha channel.

 ```js
 // converts to rgb by default